boxfrommars/rutorika-laravel-html/README.md

 ##### Installation

-You should implement saving of file on server side or use `\Rutorika\Html\Http\UploadController`, which has simple implementaion of saving files:
+You should implement saving of file on the server side or use `\Rutorika\Html\Http\UploadController`, which has simple implementaion of saving files:

 ```php
 Route::group(['middleware' => 'auth'], function () {